List of Subjects

 Intermediate Level

-Intermediate Level Chemistry bridges secondary school and Advanced Level studies, covering atomic structure, chemical bonding, basic stoichiometry, equilibria, the basis of energetics and kinetics, and introductory organic chemistry.
-Less maths focused but more descriptive, it helps students grasp core concepts and develop lab skills.
+Intermediate Level Chemistry bridges SEC Level and Advanced Level studies, covering atomic structure, chemical bonding, basic stoichiometry, equilibria, the basis of energetics and kinetics, and introductory organic chemistry.
+The course is less mathematically focused and more descriptive, helping students grasp core concepts.

 Special Considerations